 Learn to Sew: Must Have Supplies

-Must have basic sewing supplies to get you started on your sewing journey.
+These are must have basic sewing supplies to get you started on your sewing journey.
 You will need these items as you begin to start sewing.
-Shop full collection here.
+Find these products on our website.

 Cording — ideal for making petite piping to help seams look finished or to provide a decorative contrast.